elmpystudio/pyStudio/README.md

 ### API

-Our main service which orchestrates all communications between the Front-End and the rest of services is called API which has main responsibility of handling, security implementing OAuth authentication method for communicating with JupyterHub-Server, user management using SQLlittle as a storage, and acting as a proxy for Engine service, JupyterHub-Server and MINIO object storage.
+Our main service which orchestrates all communications between the Front-End and the rest of services is called API which has main responsibility of handling, security implementing OAuth authentication method for communicating with JupyterHub-Server, user management using SQLlittle as a storage, and acting as a proxy for Engine service, JupyterHub-Server and object storage.
 This service is based on Django you can see how to run it and all details [clicking here](https://github.com/elmpystudio/eps/blob/main/apiMiddl/README.md)

 ### Engine